 14 hacks that’ll save you money and energy in your home

 That already makes energy one of the biggest annual costs for UK families.
-But take into account the fact that many of us are spending much more time at home – and plugging in a lot more to facilitate our new work stations – and our average figure is likely to have been much higher over these last 12 months.
+But take into account the fact that many of us are spending much more time at home – and plugging in a lot more to facilitate our new work stations (not to mention have the heating on all day whilst we’re WFH) – those bills look set to skyrocket.

-Not for much longer, though.
 Here at HLN, we’ve scoured our sources and picked the brains of our local experts to bring you this handy guide on how to become more energy efficient around the house.
-So what are you waiting for?
-Get saving!

 UNPLUG AT NIGHT